 The first organisation advocating for the right of people to decide when and where they wish to die was founded in England in the mid-1930s.
-It was later called "Exit" or "The Voluntary Euthanasia Society", which is today the members' society known as "Dignity in Dying".
-According to historical surveys, 60% of the British people favoured such a possibility at that time - and still do today.
+It was later called "EXIT" or "The Voluntary Euthanasia Society", which is today the member society known as "Dignity in Dying".
+According to historical surveys, 60% of the British people favoured such a possibility at that time - and more do so today.